vikas0809/kickstarter-analysis/README.md

         =IFERROR(ROUND(E2/L2,2),0)

  The challange in this task was divide by zero error.There are some events with 0 backers,so ther result was giving #DIV/0!.We used IFERROR function to return 0 when the error encounters.

-- Extracting Year from Date:We created new column for Year.We extraced year from Date started using YEAR function.
+- Extracting Year from Date:</br>We created new column for Year.We extraced year from Date started using YEAR function.

         =YEAR(S3)

-- Total Duration of Campaign:We created another coloumn which gives us total duation of the campaign which is differnce between Date Started and Date Ended coloumn.For that,we used DATEDIF function to get number of days for which the campaign ran.
+- Total Duration of Campaign:</br>We created another coloumn which gives us total duation of the campaign which is differnce between Date Started and Date Ended coloumn.For that,we used DATEDIF function to get number of days for which the campaign ran.

         =DATEDIF(S2,T2,"d")